Average Profits of Prejudiced Algorithms: Introduction

+It is crucial to note that the firm's success need not be related to the human decision-maker's success.
+For the sake of full generality, we may even suppose that the human decision-maker and the firm are independent, in the sense that the human decision-maker may predate the firm itself.\footnote{See the beginning of Section \ref{sec:3} for concrete details.} Thus, our results may characterize impartial firms that exist in environments of high prejudice that manifests in the form of a data set.
+To further emphasize that the human decision-maker and the firm may be orthogonal, our framework allows the payoffs from hiring a qualified or unqualified applicant to differ between the human decision-maker and the firm, suggesting that they are separate entities.
+Of course, if these payoffs are equal, one may imagine that the human decision-maker is a hiring manager or interviewer belonging to the firm.

 A brief summary of our framework is as follows.
-We consider hiring decisions in two stages: in the first stage, the firm uses a human decision-maker to hire or reject disadvantaged applicants.
-Upon hiring an applicant, the firm observes his or her true level of qualification.
-At the conclusion of the first stage, the firm compiles all hiring data produced by the human decision-maker.
-Importantly, this data set suffers from \textit{selective labels} because the true ability of rejected applicants is unobserved.
+We consider hiring decisions in two stages: in the first stage, a human decision-maker hires or rejects disadvantaged applicants.
+Upon hiring an applicant, the human decision-maker observes his or her true level of qualification.
+At the conclusion of the first stage, the human decision-maker compiles all hiring data, which is then made available to the firm in the second stage.
+Importantly, this data set suffers from \textit{selective labels} as described by \cite{slp} because the true ability of rejected applicants is unobserved.
 In the second stage, the firm uses this data set to construct one of the two aforementioned algorithms.
-Using this algorithm, the firm scores and accepts or rejects future applicants, upon which regret loss is calculated.
+Using this algorithm, the firm scores and accepts or rejects future applicants, after which profits become observed.